- Cheese Pizza + Relaxed Dough (laceylmoody.wordpress.com)

 My friend and I may love Game of Thrones a little too much.

 Leeta (The Third Toast) and I decided to throw together a Game of Thrones dinner party just hours before the season finale…ideas like this usually manifest after sharing a bottle of wine.
+Visit The Third Toast for actual recipes.

 We set up our table outside with my tall hedge as the backdrop.
 The tablecloth was a burlap curtain panel.
 I hit a few resale shops, as well as my garden shed, to collect anything rustic or ornate.
 Rocks, twigs, metal, wood…whatever reminded us of Winterfell.